-In an uncertain real estate market, where real estate developments are under pressure from slowing sales rates, delayed construction timelines and worsening defaults—properly managing your project’s cash flow through the entire life cycle is critical.
+In an uncertain real estate market, where real estate developments are under pressure from slowing sales rates, delayed construction timelines and worsening defaults—it’s critical for property developers to stay on top of project cash flow through the entire life cycle.

 As projects in the design phase are placed on hold, there is a level of volatility not seen in the real estate market for some time as all stakeholders within the industry are affected.
 For developers with projects already active, the ability to continue building and complete projects on time and on budget is increasingly at risk.

 Project revenues are likely to slow during this period of significant disruption with increased pressure on cash flow requirements.
 The industry is now facing a greater probability of default on residential settlements, a significant change to proposed commercial lease terms, delayed or deferred loan pay-downs and reduced security from the banks.

 With the current cycle like this, it’s critical to accurately manage your real estate development cash flow.